chinmaykude/simple-currency-converter/README.md

 ### Summary

-Simple Currency Converter is a basic currency convertor app built using React.
+Simple Currency Converter is a basic currency converter app built using React.
 The currencies data is fetched from "The Free Currency Converter API".

 ### Motivation